“Wherever two or more are gathered in My name,

-School dress is always required in the administrative offices.
+School dress is required in St. Thomas Hall until 3:30 pm.
 Footwear is always required in the chapel, offices, classrooms, laboratories, dining hall, and library.

 A period of more casual dress begins after 3:30 pm on the weekdays; school dress is still required for dinner, Monday through Thursday.
 During the week those on work study are permitted to wear casual attire to meals if their job does not allow them to change prior to the meal; these students are to eat their meals in the coffee shop.
 Casual dress always includes footwear and shorts should be of modest length.
 Students not properly attired will be asked to change.